Prompt Engineering or Fine-Tuning: An Empirical Assessment of LLMs for Code: Experimental Results

-RQ1 aims to quantitatively assess \emph{GPT-4} by using the three automated prompting strategies and comparing them with the existing fine-tuned language models.

-Table \ref{tab:rq1_comment} shows the results of existing baselines and the \emph{GPT-4} on the comment generation task. \emph{GPT-4} with basic prompting improved the baselines by 1.34\%, on average.
-However, this pattern was not consistent across different programming languages where for \texttt{PHP}, we see the worst results with a 10.13\% decrease and we can find the highest improvement from \texttt{Go} with 8.09\% improvement. \emph{GPT-4} with in-context prompting improved the baselines by 0.13\%, on average.
-However, the inconsistent pattern was similar to the basic prompt vs. the baselines where the worst results show from \texttt{PHP} with a 9.52\% decrease and the highest improvement from \texttt{Go} with a 7.37\% improvement.
-When comparing in-context prompting to basic prompting, it did not improve the basic prompting; 1.21\% decrease on average.
-The lowest decrease was found in \texttt{Python} with 7.29\%.
-The highest improvement was found in \texttt{PHP} with 0.61\%. \emph{GPT-4} with task-specific prompt had the best noticeable improvement compared to the baselines with 8.33\% improvement on average.
-When comparing task-specific to the basic prompt, it improved by 6.99\%, overall.
+Table \ref{tab:rq1_comment} shows the results of fine-tuned baselines and \emph{GPT-4} on the code summarization task.
+The basic prompting improved the 1st ranked baseline by 1.34\% points on average.
+However, this pattern wasn't consistent across all programming languages where for \texttt{PHP}, we see a 10.13\% points decrease.
+We observe the biggest improvement from \texttt{Go} with 8.09\% points improvement.
+The in-context prompting improved the 1st ranked baseline by 0.13\% points on average.
+However, the inconsistent pattern was similar to the basic prompt where a decrease was shown in \texttt{PHP} with a 9.52\% points and the highest improvement from \texttt{Go} with a 7.37\% points improvement.
+When comparing in-context prompting to basic prompting, it didn't improve the basic prompting, showing a 1.21\% points decrease on average.
+The lowest decrease was found in \texttt{Python} with 7.29\% points.
+The highest improvement was found in \texttt{PHP} with 0.61\% points.
+The task-specific prompt had the most noticeable improvement compared to the 1st ranked baseline with 8.33\% points improvement on average.
+When comparing task-specific to the basic prompt, it improved by 6.99\% points overall.

-Table \ref{tab:rq1_code} shows the results for the code generation tasks. \emph{GPT-4} with basic prompting was not able to improve the baselines with a decrease of 21.49\% for HumanEval.
-For MBPP, it decreased by 29.30\%. \emph{GPT-4} with in-context prompting also cannot outperform the baselines (26.37\% decrease for HumanEval and 28.30\% decrease for MBPP).
-When comparing in-context prompting to basic prompting, there is a decrease of 4.88\% in HumanEval and a small increase of 1.00\% in MBPP. \emph{GPT-4} with task-specific prompting did not improve from the baseline as well with a 16.61\% decrease in HumanEval.
-For MBPP, it decreased by 29.50\%.
-When comparing task-specific to basic prompting, it did not show a significant improvement either, showing a 4.88\% improvement in HumanEval, and a decrease of 0.20\% in MBPP.
+Table \ref{tab:rq1_code} shows the results for the code generation tasks.
+The basic prompting was able to improve the 1st ranked baseline with an increase of 3.71\% points for HumanEval.
+However, for MBPP, it decreased by 28.10\% points.
+The in-context prompting also couldn't outperform the baselines (1.17\% points decrease for HumanEval and 27.64\% points decrease for MBPP).
+When comparing in-context prompting to basic prompting, there is a decrease of 4.88\% points in HumanEval and a small increase of 1.00\% points in MBPP.
+The task-specific prompting improved from the baseline, with an 8.59\% points increase in HumanEval.
+However, for MBPP, it decreased by 28.30\% points.
+When comparing task-specific to basic prompting, it didn't show a significant improvement, showing a 4.88\% points improvement in HumanEval and a decrease of 0.20\% points in MBPP.